-This course is approved for the National Board for Certified Counselors (NBCC) credit for online continuing education.
-The Mindful Ecotherapy Center has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 7022.
+The Mindful Ecotherapy Center, LLC has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 7022.
 Programs that do not qualify for NBCC credit are clearly identified.
-The Mindful Ecotherapy Center is solely responsible for all aspects of the programs.
-All course materials are evidence-based, with clearly defined learning objectives, references and citations, and post-course evaluations.
+The Mindful Ecotherapy Center, LLC is solely responsible for all aspects of the programs.

+All course materials for this course are evidence-based, with clearly defined learning objectives, references and citations, and post-course evaluations.
 Upon request a copy of this information and a course description containing objectives, course description, references and citations will be given to you for your local licensing board.

-All online courses and webinars contain course objectives, references and citations as a part of the course materials; however, it is your responsibility to check with your local licensing board for suitability for continuing education credit if your licensing board does not recognize National Board for Certified Counselors (NBCC) approval.
-No warranty is expressed or implied as to approval regarding jurisdictions outside of the United States or its territories or for organizations that do not accept NBCC approval for continuing education courses.
+All of our courses and webinars contain course objectives, references, and citations as a part of the course materials; however, it is your responsibility to check with your local licensure board for suitability for continuing education credit.

+No warranty is expressed or implied as to approval or suitability for continuing education credit regarding jurisdictions outside of the United States or its territories.

+If a participant or potential participant would like to express a concern about their experience with the Mindful Ecotherapy Center, LLC, NBCC ACEP #7022, they may call at (864) 384-2388 or e-mail or chuck@mindfulecotherapy.com.
+Emails generally get faster responses.

+Although we do not guarantee a particular outcome, the individual can expect us to consider the complaint, make any necessary decisions and respond within 24 to 48 hours.